Wyliemaster/GDPS-Bot/README.md

 ![emote config](https://cdn.discordapp.com/attachments/707934709178695701/757332054600843394/unknown.png)

-# getting the bot online
+# Getting the bot online

 The setup is quite easy. just upload this repository on your github account with the settings configured then you use [heroku to host the bot.](https://www.youtube.com/watch?v=8qIsRzV0Hpg)